 Phone Therapy And Video Chat Therapy For Teens While Quarantined

 Working with teens over phone and video has been an easy transition.
-While many adults are struggling to use Zoom to connect with their colleagues, teens are already fluent with Skype, FaceTime, and Google Meet, and have been using these to get in touch with our therapists for years.
+While many adults are struggling to use Zoom to connect with their colleagues, teens are already fluent with Skype, FaceTime, and Google Meet, and have been using these to get in touch with our therapists in our NYC therapy center’s offices in Tribeca and Park Slope, Brooklyn for years.
 Now, while they are missing important milestones, vacations and most importantly, their friends–all while quarantined with their parents, we find teens need an outlet outside of their house to talk to.

 When Teens Are Struggling, Parents Are Struggling: Therapy Can Help

-Working with teens in our NYC therapy practice, we know that when teens are struggling, parents are struggling.
+Working with teens in our NYC therapy practice with offices in Lower Manhattan and Park Slope, Brooklyn, we know that when teens are struggling, parents are struggling.
 It’s agonizing to go through a hard time with your teen.
 Your teen is your kid, your child.
 As a parent, you worry more than your teen likely knows.
 One of the great challenges of parenting teenagers is that there can be a lot to worry about.
 Parents sometimes get a reputation for being disconnected from their kid’s struggles, but we’ve found that doesn’t usually match up with reality.
 Plenty of parents are involved in teens’ lives, but still struggle to connect with what’s going on or, more relevantly, how to help.

 As therapists who focus on families in our therapy with teens (and all patients really), we appreciate this.
 We like to think of families as tight systems–when one member of the family is struggling, everyone is struggling.
 What this translates to in our practice is that we don’t just work with teens in isolation.
 How do we do this?
 We don’t relate to the teen only as our patient.
 Sure, they need attention, and our job is to sort out how to get close to them and get them help.
 But, teens live their lives as part of a family and families need help too.
 Can this be a tricky balance at times?
 Of course.
 But, that’s our expertise.